As amended by Membership via Electronic Vote June, 2020

 In case of a vacancy, the President shall direct the Nominating Committee to present its recommendation to the Board.
 The recommendation shall include a minimum of two nominees per vacancy.
 Any qualified Member in good standing of the proper classification is eligible as a nominee.
-A vacancy must be filled within six months of the vacancy.

 Installing/Servicing Dealer Director vacancies must be filled by Installing/Servicing Dealers.
 Primary Industry Manufacturer/Vendor Director vacancies must be filled by Primary Industry Manufacturer/Vendor Members.